SickChill/SickChill.Wiki/SSL-Errors.md

 ```

 b.
 Install the Python cryptography module (PITA, Does not work on all platforms)
-This will build and install all of the packages needed to use pyOpenSSL from SickRage:
+This will build and install all of the packages needed to use pyOpenSSL from Sick-Rage:
 ```
 sudo apt-get install build-essential python-pip python-dev libffi-dev libssl-dev wget https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py -O - | sudo python2